-Acute surgical care refers to surgical management of serious, emergency conditions.
-UC San Diego Health System is a national leader in acute surgery and all of our surgeons are board certified in surgical critical care.
+Acute care surgery refers to surgical management of serious, emergency conditions.
+UC San Diego Health System is a national leader in acute surgery.

 The acute surgical care team is involved in following situations: